kmezhoud/bioCancer/inst/base/tools/help/manage.md

 ### Using commands to load and save data

-The `loadr` command can be used to load data from a file directly into a Radiant session and add it to the `Datasets` dropdown.
-The `saver` command can be used to exact data from Radiant and save it to disk.
+The `loadr` command can be used to load data from a file directly into a bioCancer session and add it to the `Datasets` dropdown.
+The `saver` command can be used to exact data from bioCancer and save it to disk.
 Data can be loaded or saved as `rda` or `rds` format depending on the file extension chosen.
-These commands can be used both inside or without the Radiant browser interface.
+These commands can be used both inside or without the bioCancer browser interface.
 See `?loadr` and `?saver` for details.